11 Day Pilgrimage to Spain and Portugal!

 IMPORTANT SAFE ENVIRONMENT REMINDER FOR ADULTS 18 and older:

 All Priests, Seminarians, Religious Sisters and Brothers, Deacons, Lay Employees, Volunteers and Independent Contractors (full time, part-time, per-diem and substitutes) - even if they are not working with children, must have the following safeguards in place.

-2014 ANNUAL BISHOP'S APPEAL
+2017 ANNUAL CATHOLIC APPEAL

 43 Madison Avenue

 Monday-Friday 8:30am-1:30pm; Saturday 9:00am-12:00pm.